viebel/klipse/README.md

 [![xscode](https://github.com/viebel/klipse/blob/master/images/klipse-banner.png?raw=true)](https://xscode.com/viebel/klipse)

-Technically, Klipse is a small piece of javascript code that evaluates code snippets in the browser and it is pluggable on any web page.
+Technically, Klipse is a small piece of JavaScript code that evaluates code snippets in the browser and it is pluggable on any web page.

 If you like this stuff, please consider a (small donation) on [Patreon](https://www.patreon.com/bePatron?u=18227864).

 ## Plugin

-The klipse plugin is a `javascript` tag (see details [below](https://github.com/viebel/klipse#integration)) that transforms static code snippets of an html page into live and interactive snippets:
+The klipse plugin is a `JavaScript` tag (see details [below](https://github.com/viebel/klipse#integration)) that transforms static code snippets of an html page into live and interactive snippets:

 1. **Live**: The code is executed in your browser
 2. **Interactive**: You can modify the code and it is evaluated as you type